W427697/Discord-/CONTRIBUTING/RELEASING.md

 It's possible to release any pull request as a canary release, multiple times during development.
 This is an effective way to try out changes in standalone projects without needing to link projects together via package managers.

 To create a canary release a core team member (or anyone else with administrator privileges) must manually trigger the canary release workflow.

+**Before creating a canary release from contributors, the core team member must ensure that the code being released is not malicious.**

-This can be either be done via the GitHub UI or the `gh` CLI:
+Creating a canary release can be either be done via the GitHub UI or the `gh` CLI:

 **Trigger via GitHub UI**